Dexter Davis (defensive back)

-Dexter Wendell Jackson Davis (born March 20, 1970) is a former American football defensive back who played for the Phoenix Cardinals and Los Angeles/St. Louis Rams in the National Football League (NFL).
+Dexter Wendell Jackson Davis (born March 20, 1970) is an American former professional football defensive back who played for the Phoenix Cardinals and Los Angeles/St. Louis Rams in the National Football League (NFL).
 He played college football at Clemson University.

+He founded the South Carolina Chapter of the National Football League Alumni and is currently acting as president.

 Early life and education

 Davis played high school football at Sumter High School.
 He then attended and played college football at Clemson University from 1988–1990.
 In his collegiate career, he had 10 interceptions including a touchdown from one of them.
 He was also a punt returner, having 37 punt returns for 269 yards.

+Collegiate career

+Davis was an all ACC Defensive Back at Clemson University.
+Davis was a starter on Clemson’s defenses between 1988–90, when the Tigers had a 10-2 record and finished in the top 12 of the Associated Press poll each year.
+The 1988 team won the ACC championship, as Davis became the first Tiger first-year freshman to start at cornerback under Head Coach Danny Ford.

+He was named a first-team freshman All-American by Sporting News and his final pass breakup of the season was a game-saver in the end zone that clinched Clemson’s 13-6 win over Oklahoma in the Citrus Bowl.

+In 1989, Davis started all 12 games and was named second-team All-ACC by UPI.
+He accumulated 55 tackles, three interceptions and 16 pass breakups.
+As a junior in the 1990 season, Davis had a career-high 85 tackles and led the ACC in interceptions (6).
+That 1990 defense was Clemson’s first to lead the nation in total defense.

 Professional career

 Phoenix Cardinals

-Davis was drafted by the Cardinals in the fourth round of the 1991 NFL Draft with the 86th pick overall.
-He spent his first 3 years with them.
+Davis was drafted by the Cardinals in the fourth round of the 1991 NFL draft with the 86th pick overall.
+He spent his first three years with them.
 He played in 33 games and started in 3 of them.
 He had 33 tackles and 2 interceptions while on the team.

 Los Angeles/St. Louis Rams

 Davis spent the last 3 years of his career playing with the Rams.
 He played in 26 games and started in 3.
 He had 25 tackles while on the team.